ISDuBA/ISDuBA/docs/forwarder.md

 for the URL and forwards them.
 Already imported documents are also forwarded.
 If set to false only those that are manually forwarded are sent to the URL.

-`name` specifies the name of the forward target.
-This is required to let the user distinguish between multiple targets.
+`url` has to be unique for all the forwarder targets.

 ## Filtering
 Currently it is only possible to select which publisher should be forwarded.
 If no publisher is configured, all documents are forwarded.
+The `strategy` determines which documents are forwarded.
+They are currently two strategies `all` and `new_major`.
+As `all` implies all documents are forwarded, `new_major` sends new advisories, all not draft versions.
+If you have semantical versioned documents new are documents are forwarded if they are a major change in comparison to the former once.

+The default strategy is 'all'.
+You can adjust the strategy for each forwarder target.
+If not specified there the global strategy from forwarder is used.

 ## Forward request